Growing Market Calls for Bigger Cold Storage Facilities

 - What information or images need to be on the label?

 Conventional labels are not made with the strength to reliably adhere to frozen surfaces.
-Cold storage labels need special freezer-grade material and should include a strong adhesive to withstand extreme environment challenges.
-An adhesive that is weak can cause moisture to build under the label, especially if there is air trapped between the label and the surface to which it was applied.
+Cold storage labels need special freezer-grade material and should include a strong adhesive to withstand extreme environmental challenges.
+A weak adhesive can cause moisture to build under the label, especially if there is air trapped between the label and the surface to which it was applied.
 A durable label material also helps limit downtime and frequency of having to replace worn or damaged labels.
 The last thing a company wants is a flimsy label that detaches spontaneously or breaks down after one hit by a forklift.
 Use smear-proof cold storage labels for barcodes, inventory, or hazard and safety communication that are ideal for deep freezer racks, warehouse equipment, and other cold storage environments from 40 degrees to sub-zero temperatures.
 Food companies need reliable labeling products that will ensure proper processing and storing, which in turn delivers quality products the public can trust.

 Labeling Compliance and Approval